cisco-open/keygrep/README.md

 external calls to `ssh-keygen`.
 Install Keygrep by cloning this repository and running `pip install .` from it.

+DSA key support is disabled by default in OpenSSH 9.8/9.8p1 (and removed in OpenSSH 10.0/10.0p2).
+If this version is installed, DSA keys will still be discovered, but are logged as unrecoverable ("mangled") keys.

 ### Usage:
 Search the `/sample-data` directory for keys and write the output to `findings/`: